apache/flink/docs/content.zh/docs/dev/table/hive-compatibility/hive-dialect/alter.md

 ### Synopsis

 - The uses of `SCHEMA` and `DATABASE` are interchangeable - they mean the same thing.
 - The `ALTER DATABASE ..
-SET LOCATION` statement doesn't move the contents of the database's current directory to the newly specified location.
+SET LOCATION` statement is only supported in Hive-2.4.0 or later.
+The statement doesn't move the contents of the database's current directory to the newly specified location.
   It does not change the locations associated with any tables/partitions under the specified database.
   It only changes the default parent-directory where new tables will be added for this database.
   This behaviour is analogous to how changing a table-directory does not move existing partitions to a different location.